-The Nominating and Corporate Governance Committee's responsibilities are to review on an annual basis the appropriate skills and characteristics required of Board members in the context of the current make-up of the Board and any perceived needs.
+- The Company currently has a Nominating and Corporate Governance Committee currently consisting of Thomas McKeever and Kerry Spong.
+Messrs.
+McConnell and Spong are considered "independent" as that term is defined in NI 52-110. - The Nominating and Corporate Governance Committee's responsibilities are to review on an annual basis the appropriate skills and characteristics required of Board members in the context of the current make-up of the Board and any perceived needs.
 In addition, on an annual basis, the Committee will assess the Board's compliance with laws and policies relating to the independence of certain Board members.

-The Board has delegated to the Nominating and Corporate Governance Committee the authority set out in the Nominating Committee Charter which includes the Nominating and Corporate Governance Committee forming and delegating authority to subcommittees and the Nominating and Corporate Governance Committee retaining persons having special competencies to assist the Nominating and Corporate Governance Committee in fulfilling its responsibilities.
+The Board has delegated to the Nominating and Corporate Governance Committee the authority set out in the Nominating Committee Charter which includes the Nominating and Corporate Governance Committee forming and delegating authority to sub-committees and the Nominating and Corporate Governance Committee retaining persons having special competencies to assist the Nominating and Corporate Governance Committee in fulfilling its responsibilities.

-The process to be taken by the Nominating and Corporate Governance Committee for nomination of candidates for election to the Board includes the Nominating and Corporate Governance Committee identifying the need to add new Board members, with careful consideration of the mix of qualifications, skills and experiences represented on the Board; the Chair of the Nominating and Corporate Governance Committee coordinates the search for qualified candidates with input from management and other Board members; the Nominating and Corporate Governance Committee may engage a search firm to assist in identifying potential nominees; prospective candidates are interviewed; the Nominating and Corporate Governance Committee will recommend a nominee and seek full Board endorsement of the selected candidate based on its judgment as to which candidate will best serve the interest of the Company's shareholders.
+The process to be taken by the Nominating and Corporate Governance Committee for nomination of candidates for election to the Board includes the Nominating and Corporate Governance Committee identifying the need to add new Board members, with careful consideration of the mix of qualifications, skills and experiences represented on the Board; the Chair of the Nominating and Corporate Governance Committee coordinates the search for qualified candidates with input from management and other Board members: the Nominating and Corporate Governance Committee may engage a search firm to assist in identifying potential nominees; prospective candidates are interviewed; the Nominating and Corporate Governance Committee will recommend a nominee and seek full Board endorsement of the selected candidate based on its judgment as to which candidate will best serve the interest of the Company's shareholders.